Google Tag Manager on Shopify: Setup & Conversion Tracking

 Do I need Shopify Plus to use GTM for purchase tracking?

-What you can't do on Basic plans is track individual checkout steps like "checkout started."
-But most clients care most about the final purchase conversion, and that's completely trackable on Basic plans.
+What custom pixels can't do is track individual checkout steps as granularly as a fully custom implementation might.
+But most merchants care most about the final purchase conversion, and that's completely trackable through custom pixels on any plan.

 How do I prevent double counting when using both Shopify's Google app and GTM?